TVQ Kyushu Broadcasting: History

-In June 1986, the Nikkei and TV Tokyo showed interest in establishing a TV station in Fukuoka, in order to achieve coverage throughout the Japanese archipelago.
+In June 1986, Nikkei and TV Tokyo showed interest in establishing a TV station in Fukuoka, in order to achieve coverage throughout the Japanese archipelago.
 After entering into an agreement with the Nishinippon Shimbun, local political and business circles, Nikkei and TV Tokyo solicited the creation of a TV license in Fukuoka Prefecture in March 1989.
 No less than 235 companies applied for the license.
 With the help of local business circles, these companies agreed to merge with Nikkei's bid.

 In addition to merging other candidate groups, the location and name of the headquarters were the two main issues that Nikkei faced.
 At the time, the four existing commercial television stations were headquartered in Fukuoka, the largest city, and had supplementary offices in Kitakyushu, second largest city.
 The latter launched a campaign with 105 bids.
 After requests from the mayor of Kitakyushu, Nikkei agreed that the station would be headquartered in both Fukuoka and Kitakyushu.
 The initial name of the station was intended to be TV Kyushu (テレビ九州), however, since there already was a cable company in Saga Prefecture with that name, the corporate name became (TXN九州), keeping the intended TVQ abbreviation.
 On June 18, 1990, TXN Kyushu obtained its broadcasting license and held its founding meeting on August 31.
 At the same time, Nikkei built the Nikkei Western Media Hall with seven floors (one below ground and six above), with a total area of 5,803 square meters, as TXN Kyushu's headquarters.

 TXN Kyushu made its test broadcasts on March 25, 1991; at 5:52am on April 1, broadcasts began.
 In tandem with its launch, the station selected TVQ as its abbreviation, among 6328 proposals.
 From November 16 to 22, 1992, TVQ's ratings finally hit the double digits (10%) for the first time during prime time.
 In the same year, its Kitakyushu headquarters moved from the Kogura Asahi Mitsui Building to the Nikkei Kitakyushu Media Hall, a building with six floors (one below ground and five above), with a total size of 1,500 square meters.
 TVQ used the first and second floors for its local studios, totalling 900 square meters.